 This course involves substantial reading, research, and writing designed cooperatively by the student and the student's major advisor.
 Students select a project topic, develop a project proposal, engage in independent research, and submit their final project.
 Prerequisites for admission to candidacy include: regular admission status in good standing; successful completion of at least 30 graduate hours in the program; and timely registration for this course.
-Depending upon research needs and on approval, the project may be extended beyond one semester, but it must be completed by the end of the following semester.
 (Prerequisite: ED610)